sambessey/sambessey/README.md

 - 👋 Hi, I’m @sambessey
-- 👀 I’m interested in Javascript, Redis Pub/Sub, and doing cool things with WebSockets
-- 🌱 I’m currently learning how to utilise Python for ML & Apache Kafka
+- 👀 I'm proficient in TypeScript, Redis (As a datastore and for Pub/Sub), Firebase (As a datastore and live data retrieval), and using Websockets
+- 🧩 I like dabbling with Chrome extensions to help SE's (like me!) do better demos
+- 🐍 I know enough Python to be (slightly) dangerous
+- 🌱 I’m currently building a series of articles and tutorials on RAG, MCP, and agents with full code examples, publishing weekly
 - 🔗 Find me on [LinkedIn](https://www.linkedin.com/in/sambessey/)

 <!---